dsl-logo

 You can refinance your loan in as little as six months, but whether it makes sense depends on your situation, the current mortgage market, and any switching fees involved.
 You should also check if interest rates have dropped since you first took out your loan and if you’ve built up enough equity in your home.

-Refinancing with a new lender usually takes about 4 to 6 weeks.
+Refinancing with a new lender usually takes about four to six weeks.
 This includes the application process, property valuation, lender review, and final approval.
 The exact time can vary depending on the lender, the strength of your application, and how quickly you provide the necessary documents.

 Some lenders offer “rapid” refinance home loans, which can be processed in as little as 72 hours if your application is prioritised.
 These loans are normally only available to customers who are refinancing from eligible loans from certain lenders.

-Refinancing with the same lender typically takes less time than with a new lender, around 2 to 4 weeks.
+Refinancing with the same lender typically takes less time than with a new lender, around two to four weeks.
 Since your current lender already has your financial information and property details, the process is often quicker.
 This timeline includes reviewing your application, updating your loan terms, and finalising the new agreement.

 Refinancing with the big four banks - ANZ, CBA, NAB and Westpac - can be quicker if you already bank or have a mortgage with them.
 The big four have efficient systems and extensive resources, but processing times can vary depending on your application, how quickly you submit your documents, and the efficiency of the bank representative handling your loan.